 Maibara Station

-Here the Tokaido Main Line and the Hokuriku Main Line intersect.
-Those wishing to climb or going skiing on nearby Mt Ibuki should transfer to the Tokaido Main Line and get off at Omi-Nagaoka.
+Here the Tokaido Main Line and the JR Hokuriku Line intersect.
+Those wishing to climb or go skiing on nearby Mt Ibuki should transfer to the Tokaido Main Line and get off at Omi-Nagaoka.

 The Tokaido Main Line continues on to destinations in Gifu and to Nagoya.
 The Tokaido Shinkansen can also be taken here for Shin-Osaka and Hiroshima, or for Nagoya and Tokyo.
-Take the JR Hokuriku Main Line for destinations in Fukui, Ishikawa and Toyama prefectures.
+The JR Hokuriku Line runs from Maibara toward Nagahama and Tsuruga.
+For Fukui, Kanazawa and Toyama, travelers generally transfer at Tsuruga to the Hokuriku Shinkansen, or use conventional services beyond Tsuruga on Hapi-Line Fukui, IR Ishikawa Railway and connecting railways when that best suits the itinerary.

 Nagahama Station

 Nagahama Station is the last station on the Biwako Line.
-From here you can take the Hokuriku Main Line northward along the Sea of Japan coast for destinations in Fukui, Ishikawa and Toyama prefectures.
-Some trains on the Biwako Line actually go further than Nagahama Station as far as Tsuruga Station on the Hokuriku Main Line.
+Some Biwako Line services continue beyond Nagahama toward Tsuruga on the Hokuriku Line, so check the final destination before boarding.
+For travel farther into the Hokuriku region, expect to transfer at Tsuruga for the Hokuriku Shinkansen or to use connecting conventional services.
 The chief tourist attraction in this city is Nagahama Castle which consists of the original ruins, and a reconstructed keep which houses a museum.
 Not far from the station there is also a craft beer brewpub called Nagahama Roman Beer Brewery.

 Platforms 2 and 3 at Kyoto Station